schlegelp/sea-serpent/README.md

 ...                         formula='lookup')           # how to aggregate data (lookup, mean, max, etc)
 ```

-## Known limitations & oddities
+## Random notes, limitations & oddities

+1. For convenience and ease of access we're using names to identify tables,
+   columns and bases.
+Hence you should avoid duplicate names if at all possible.
-1. 64 bit integers/floats are truncated when writing to a table.
+2. 64 bit integers/floats are truncated when writing to a table.
 I suspect this
    happens on the server side when decoding the JSON payload because manually
    entering large numbers through the web interface works perfectly well
    (copy-pasting still fails though).
 Hence, `seaserpent` quietly downcasts 64
    bit to 32 bit if possible and failing that converts to strings before uploading.
-2. The web interface appears to only show floats up to the 8th decimal.
+3. The web interface appears to only show floats up to the 8th decimal.
 In the
    database the precision must be higher though because I have successfully
    written 1e-128 floats.
-3. Infinite values (i.e. `np.inf`) raise an error when trying to write.
+4. Infinite values (i.e. `np.inf`) raise an error when trying to write.
-4. Cells manually cleared through the UI return empty strings (``''``).
+5. Cells manually cleared through the UI return empty strings (``''``).
 By
    default, ``sea-serpent`` will convert these to ``None`` where possible.